-A reasonable explanation could be the following:
+A reasonable explanation could be:

 3.d.2.
 Degradation of information storage

-As we know, this phenomenon may convince a person of the existence of an act or a specific aspect because its memory says it exists when it actually does not.
-It may seem as if this person was lying, but, in fact, it is confused even though it may not be aware of this confusion.
+As we know, this phenomenon may convince a person of the existence of an act or a specific aspect because its memory says it exists when it does not.
+It may seem as if this person is lying, but, in fact, it is confused even though it may not be aware of this confusion.